 - 1 teaspoon salt

-Heat the butter and oil and sauté carrot, celery, onion and mushrooms until soft, about 10 -15 minutes.
+Heat the butter and oil and sauté carrot, celery, onion and mushrooms until soft, about 10 to 15 minutes.
 Add the vermouth and cook until almost dry.
 Cool.
 Place the meat in a large bowl and add the egg, herbs, salt and vegetable mixture and mix together.
 Chilling the meat and then using an ice cream scoop with a thumb lever makes it easier to handle and to made the meatballs even.
 Place the meatballs on a roasting pan to catch drippings.
 Bake in a 350 degree oven until fully cooked, about 25 minutes depending on the size of your meatballs.

 This can be served on spaghetti with pasta sauce or on sweet potato “noodles” with or without Alfredo Sauce (below).